IIHE-Hc-Analysis/IIHE-Hc-Analysis.github.io/index.md

 Useful CMS meetings to attend (semi-)regularly:
 - [CMS HIG PAG meetings](https://indico.cern.ch/category/26/).
 The general HIG PAG meeting can be useful, typically on Tuesday at 14:00 (biweekly, sometimes also off-week), and especially the HZZ (= H decaying to ZZ) subgroup meeting, typically on Friday at 14:00 (weekly or biweekly).
-- [CMS POG or other meetings](https://indico.cern.ch/category/6803/) on objects or tools that are relevant to your research (b tagging, jets, Monte Carlo generators...)
+- [CMS POG or other meetings](https://indico.cern.ch/category/6803/) on objects or tools that are relevant to your research ([b tagging](https://indico.cern.ch/category/1309/), [jets](https://indico.cern.ch/category/1308/), [Monte Carlo generators](https://indico.cern.ch/category/548/), ...).
+- [CMS general weekly meeting](https://indico.cern.ch/category/677/), typically on Thursday at 16:00.

 The H+c analysis is part of a broader inter-university iBOF project in Belgium focusing on the charm-Higgs Yukawa coupling measurement.
 We meet with the other researchers a few times a year.
 Ask Gerrit to check if you are added to the iBOF e-group email list.